automationbroker/apb/README.md

  etherpad-apb           |  docker.io/ansibleplaybookbundle/etherpad-apb:latest                  |  docker
  pyzip-demo-db-apb      |  docker.io/ansibleplaybookbundle/pyzip-demo-db-apb:latest             |  docker
 ```
 This command loads and caches Service Bundle specs (metadata) from newly added registries.
-Cached specs can be updated with `sbcli bundle list --refresh`
+Cached specs can be updated with `apb bundle list --refresh`

 ### Provision a Service Bundle
 Provision any of the listed Service Bundles like so:
 ```
-$ sbcli bundle provision <bundle_name> -n my-project
+$ apb bundle provision <bundle_name> -n my-project
 ```

 To provision a Service Bundle with the `admin` ClusterRole, run:
 ```
-$ sbcli bundle provision <bundle_name> -n my-project -r admin
+$ apb bundle provision <bundle_name> -n my-project -r admin
 ```

 ## Tips
-### Enabling tab completion for sbcli
+### Enabling tab completion for apb
-`sbcli` supports command tab completion for `bash` and `zsh`:
+`apb` supports command tab completion for `bash` and `zsh`:
 ```
-$ source <(sbcli completion bash) # load bash completion into session
+$ source <(apb completion bash) # load bash completion into session
-$ source <(sbcli completion zsh) # load zsh completion into session
+$ source <(apb completion zsh) # load zsh completion into session
 ```

 ## Troubleshooting
-### Using sbcli with openshift.io
+### Using apb with openshift.io
 In the starter tier of openshift.io, the secret quota is 20 (at the time of this writing).
-Since each `sbcli bundle provision` action creates a serviceaccount with an API token residing in a secret, it's possible to hit this limit after a few provisions.
+Since each `apb bundle provision` action creates a serviceaccount with an API token residing in a secret, it's possible to hit this limit after a few provisions.
 Cleaning up `bundle-*****-[..]` serviceaccounts will help resolve this.
 You can check if you're hitting this limit with `oc get quota object-counts -o yaml`